mattbrepo/PySRTest/README.md

 I wanted to test PySR (High-Performance Symbolic Regression in Python) to see if it was capable to find known physics formulas from data.

 ## Example
 I considered the case of a [falling body](https://en.wikipedia.org/wiki/Equations_for_a_falling_body).
-In particular, the formula to calculate the time (_t_) taken for an object to fall distance (_d_):
+In particular, the formula to calculate the time _t_ taken for an object to fall distance _d_:

 ![formula](/images/formula.jpg)

-I created 100 data points including 2 random useless columns and adding some random noise:
+I created 100 data points including 2 random useless columns and adding some random noise to _y_ (i.e., _t_):

 ```python
 # falling body: t = sqrt(2 * h / g)  where g is 9.8